A doctor from

 A political scientist, Aanchal Kapur has been working in the field of social development and human rights for over 20 years as a researcher, facilitator-trainer and communication specialist on a wide range of issues, with a special focus on gender and development.
 Her professional work began in 1991 with the Society for Participatory Research in Asia.
 In 1999, she founded KRITI: a development research, praxis and communication team in New Delhi.
 KRITI provides organizational development guidance, capacity-building training, and research services to various target groups including national and international NGOs, companies, UN organizations, the media and students.

-As a founder of several Indonesian women’s networks such as Communication for Women Rights, Caroline Monteiro has been involved in social movements since the early 1990s, including the social-democratic movement against the military regime.
+As the founder of several Indonesian women’s networks such as ARTS for WOMEN, Caroline Monteiro has been involved in social movements since the early 1990s, including the social-democratic movement against the military regime.
 She is a member of the Indonesian Women's Coalition (KPI) and a facilitator for gender issues in the Empowering Education Peace Facilitator Network and Women & IT Rights Network.
-Since 2012, she has focused on documentary film production and art projects through Women Books & Videos Publishing, a newly founded association for art and women.
+Since 2008, she has focused on documentary film production and art projects through Women Books & Videos Publishing, a newly founded association for art and women.

 An economist from Chechnya, Zainap Gaschaeva is president of Echo of War, an inter-regional humanitarian NGO that promotes peace and brings together Russian and Chechen women.
 During the Chechen War and up to the present day, she assembled a substantial archive of photographs and films documenting human rights violations perpetrated by members of the Russian armed forces.
 For political reasons she is currently living in Switzerland.